Education

 The Teacher Education Program Admission, Student Teaching, and Exit processes are conducted through three Checkpoints: Checkpoint 1 (Admission to the Teacher Education Program), Checkpoint 2 (Admission to Student Teaching), and Checkpoint 3 (Exit from the Teacher Education Program).

-- Candidates may make application to the Teacher Education Program once completing at least 5 hours of education classes including EDU131- Current Issues in Education, and EDU233 - Student Behavior, Development and Learning.
-October 1 is the deadline for submitting application materials and portfolios for consideration for admission (Checkpoint1) during the fall semester; February 15 is the deadline for spring semester consideration.
-Post-baccalaureate candidates must adhere to the same schedule as traditional candidates.
-In addition, post-baccalaureate candidates must complete the Application for Admission into Student Teaching concurrently.
-Applications and LiveText portfolios must be fully completed and on time in order to be considered for admission into the department by the Education Advisory Committee.
+- Candidates may make application to the Teacher Education Program after completing their first EDU course with a grade of "C" or better.
+October 1 is the deadline for submitting application materials for consideration for admission during the fall semester; February 15 is the deadline for spring semester consideration.
+Completed applications will be considered by the Education Advisory Committee.

-- Candidates making application to Student Teaching (Checkpoint 2) must be seniors in standing and have been admitted to the Teacher Education Program.
-LiveText portfolios and all application materials must be submitted by September 15 for spring student teaching and February 1 for fall student teaching.
+- Candidates making application to Student Teaching must be seniors in standing and have been admitted to the Teacher Education Program.

-All students must receive passing scores on the appropriate PRAXIS Tests (see https://www.ets.org/praxis/ky/requirements/) to receive certification.
+Candidates must receive passing scores on the appropriate PRAXIS Tests (see https://www.ets.org/praxis/ky/requirements/) to receive certification.
 Before registering for the test(s), please refer to the Education Professional Standards Board website at www.kyepsb.net for current requirements.
 Candidates will be informed of required PRAXIS Tests throughout the program.
 Teacher certification requirements are subject to change.

 All candidates enrolled in the Education program must demonstrate the professional dispositions expected of teacher candidates as outlined in the program’s dispositions rubric.
 Candidates’ dispositions are assessed upon program entrance and throughout the program during each course.
 If a disposition concern occurs outside of a course experience, the department chair may submit a disposition rubric to document the concern.

-When a candidate’s dispositions are inconsistent with the criteria outlined in the dispositions rubric, faculty score the candidate either a Developing (2) or a Novice (1).
-Candidates who receive two ‘Developing’ scores or one ‘Novice’ score are required to meet with their department chair to develop an action plan and address all areas of concern.
-A ‘Dispositions Record of Concern’ form will be completed, signed by the candidate and the department chair, and filed in the candidate’s electronic record.
-If the disposition is not resolved by the agreed upon due date or, if appropriate, by the next checkpoint, the candidate will not be able to continue to be enrolled in the program until the disposition issue is resolved.
+If the disposition is not resolved by the agreed upon due date or, if appropriate, by the next checkpoint, the candidate cannot remain in the program until the disposition issue is resolved.
 If any additional disposition concerns are reported, or if the disposition is not resolved by the deadline, the department chair, department full-time faculty, and the Dean of Education will review the matter and, if deemed appropriate, will refer the concern to a faculty subcommittee of the Education Advisory Committee (EAC) for additional action, which could include additional sanctions or removal from the program.
 The candidate may appeal EAC decisions to the Provost for final determination.

 Graduate Enrollment Option